twistedPan/Generative_Computer_Graphics/README.md

     __Idea:__
-    bubbles grow in size through the mic input. bubbbles pop if they collide.
+    bubbles grow in size through the mic input. bubbles pop if they collide.

     __Realization:__ That worked very well.